-You can use the optional keyword distinct with sum, avg, and count to eliminate duplicate values before the aggregate function is applied. all, which performs the operation on all rows, is the default.
+You can use the optional keyword distinct with sum, avg, count, min, and max to eliminate duplicate values before the aggregate function is applied. all, which performs the operation on all rows, is the default.

 The syntax of the aggregate functions and the results they produce are shown in Table 3-1: